You want to find your people, and Pinterest traffic has a reputation for being the fastest way to find people interested in your topic.

 After a recent update, Pinterest stopped pulling the description from the alternative text section inside images.

-That means if you pin from your site now, your description will be blank, and there’s no other way to add it unless you have coding skills.
+This means if you pin from your site, your description will be blank, and there’s no other way to add it unless you have coding skills.

 Your pin will automatically be less valuable.